ATLAS-Intro-to-VR-fall-2019/Assignment-2/README.md

 - [Android](https://developers.google.com/vr/develop/unity/get-started-android)
 - [IOS](https://developers.google.com/vr/develop/unity/get-started-ios)

 Unity supports Google Cardboard and a few other headsets out of the box, it will automatically calculate the rotation based on the accelerometer in your device and render two camera views of the same scene.
-Try adding some elements to the scene so it's easier to orient yourself in VR.
+Try adding some elements to the SampleScene scene created when we start eh project so that it's easier to orient yourself in VR.

 ## Adding Some Interaction
 First let's make it so we can move around in VR.
 A simple one would be, when we touch the screen, move forward in the direction we are touching.
 To accomplish this we must apply the *Forward Vector* of the camera to it's *transform*.
 Let's create a new script called *CameraMovement* and add it to the Main Camera in our scene.
 The inside of your CameraMovement class should look like this